 Information and guidelines

-As a sessional instructor, you now have access to the CS faculty web page, using your UWDir account and password.
-You will find a lot of useful information here, including the list of tasks you will need to do at the beginning and end of the term, as well as teaching guidelines.
+As a sessional instructor, you have access to the CS faculty web page, using your UWDir account and password.
+Here you will find a lot of useful information as well as teaching guidelines.

-Information about instructional support is found from the ISG web page "Information for instructors", where you can also find some tips/suggestions for leading a course team, creating an inclusive learning environment, and dealing with special requests and situations.
+Information about instructional support is on the ISG web page "Information for instructors", where you can also find tips/suggestions for leading a course team, creating an inclusive learning environment, and dealing with special requests and situations.

 You also need to know about override forms.
 In CS, the advisors deal with all of the requests for override form signatures for entry into undergraduate CS courses, in order to ensure that requests are handled in as fair a fashion as possible.
 (Requests from graduate students for entry into a CS4XX/CS6XX are handled by the CS graduate office.
 To determine the number of spots available, you will need to look at the schedule information for the CS6XX course.
 If your course is also cross-listed with a non-CS course, please talk to one of the CS advisors to determine the protocol.)
-In particular, just before open enrollment, the undergraduate course lecture "Departmental Reserve" reserves are activated so that urgent cases can be admitted by the advisors.
-Then, in the first week of lectures, the "Departmental Reserve" reserves are deactivated.
+In particular, just before open enrollment, the undergraduate course lecture caps are reduced by 15% so that urgent cases can be admitted by the advisors.
 Then, in the first week of lectures, the caps are restored to their original values.
 If there are any spaces left over, the students compete for them in Quest.
-So, is very important that you do *not* sign any override forms.
+So, it is very important that you do *not* sign any override forms.

-The CS receptionist, Helen Jardine, has been notified of your hiring and the course you will be teaching.
-Greg Mctavish will take care of finding office space, if necessary.
-You can obtain a course textbook from Sara O'Donnell in DC2136.
+The CS Customer Service Coordinator, Kimberley Beckman, has been notified of your hiring and the course you will be teaching.
+Greg McTavish will take care of finding office space, if necessary.
+You can obtain a course textbook from Jessica Rosa-Vecchiarelli (temporarily).
 Please contact firstname.lastname@example.org if you anticipate any special equipment needs.
-Rita Hadaya handles classroom bookings, including for midterm exams and marking.
+Jessica Rosa-Vecchiarelli, Undergraduate Studies Admin Coordinator, handles classroom bookings, including for midterm exams and marking.

 - To order textbooks, follow the instructions for using the Book Store's Online Textbook Adoption System

-- To order courseware, visit Book Store's courseware online ordering web page for details
+- To order courseware, visit the WStore's Courseware order form web page for details

 The Book Store clears all permissions on any copyright material included in courseware packages; however, some copyright clearance requires a longer period of time.
 The Ministry of Training, Colleges and Universities (MTCU) currently places certain restrictions on the use of online resources when used for assessment in courses.
 Please see the Copyright Guidelines.